swdayu/howtos/git/github-access.md

 # 3. You can check current status
 $ git status

-# 4. Commit the chagnes
+# 4. Commit the changes
 $ git commit -m "Update files for some purpose"
 ```